twyststar/Hi_Coo/planning.md

 - [x] add comments to db

-- [ ] add comments interactions with hi coo
+- [x] add comments interactions with hi coo

-- [ ] add cover photo to profile

-- [ ] add photo to hicoo

-- [ ] add bio to profile
+- [x] add bio to profile

-- [ ] make main displays' hi coo clickable to show

 ~~make call for syllable count~~
 ~~make call for syllable count a helper~~